skrattaren/apf.rst/apf.rst

 - [p.
 142/141] "Greebo's grin gradually faded, until there was nothing left but the cat.
 This was nearly as spooky as the other way round."

-  Refers to the Cheshire cat in Lewis Carroll's "`Alice's Adventures in Wonderland`_", a beast famous for slowly vanishing until only its grin remains.
+  Refers to the Cheshire cat in Lewis Carroll's **Alice's Adventures in Wonderland**, a beast famous for slowly vanishing until only its grin remains.

 - [p.
 145/144] "[...]
 Herne the Hunted, the terrified and apprehensive